wp-plugins/si-contact-form/trunk/readme.txt

 Requirements/Restrictions:
 -------------------------
  * Works with Wordpress 2.6+, WPMU, and BuddyPress
- * PHP 4.0.6 or above with GD2 library support.
+ * PHP 4.3.9 or above with GD2 library support.
+PHP5 is recommended.
  * PHP register_globals must be set to OFF

 == Installation ==